MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/Set-AntiPhishPolicy.md

 ```

 ### -AdminDisplayName
-This setting is only available in Office 365 Advanced Threat Protection.

 The AdminDisplayName parameter specifies a description for the policy.
 If the value contains spaces, enclose the value in quotation marks (").

 ```yaml